fugu-chop/launch_school/README.md

 I like the fact that I don't have a fixed time limit to complete modules - I am able to work around my schedule.
 I believe I will be able to keep on track by passion and willpower.

 ## Approach
-I'm going to take physical notes, and put a lot more emphasis on practice.
+~~I'm going to take physical notes, and put a lot more emphasis on practice.~~
+EDIT: I found that taking physical notes didn't really work for me - it just took up additional space and time that wasn't really productive.
+Consistently cycling back to revise concepts __was__ definitely helpful though.

 One thing I found about doing web tutorials and taking notes on a computer was that I never remembered what I was doing 10 minutes after I did it.
 I used the computer as a memory dump, without really doing sufficient practice and reinforcement.